-After the judgmental and tepid tirade, the fearful one was quizzed by the benefactor, “Why didn’t you deposit my money in the bank?
+After the disrespectful excuses and tepid tirade, the fearful one was quizzed by the benefactor, “Why didn’t you deposit my money in the bank?
 At least I could have gotten some interest on it.”

 It’s not about the money.
 It is, all, about the lessons learned on this journey of Life.

 You see, the rich fellow didn’t really care about the money, or the percentage of its increase.
 He was more interested in providing opportunities for growth.
 That only happens by smart thinking and hard work.